 The process for writing an algorithm can be broken down as follows:

-1. Write it in human-speak.
+1. Write it in human-language.

-Write the algorithm out in human-speak or as a flow chart.
+Write the algorithm out in human-language or as a flow chart.
 Don’t try to code your algorithm before you truly understand what it needs to do.
 Spend some time figuring out the process and all the different cases your algorithm may need to handle.

 2. Pseudocode.